isometry/platform-health/pkg/provider/system/README.md

 # System Provider

 The System Provider extends the platform-health server to enable hierarchical grouping of related health checks.
-It does this by defining a named container that holds other provider instances as children, aggregating their health status into a single result.
+It does this by defining a named container that holds other provider instances as sub-components, aggregating their health status into a single result.

 ## Usage

-Once the System Provider is configured, any query to the platform health server will trigger validation of all child components within the system.
-The system is reported "healthy" if-and-only-if all of its child components are "healthy".
-The worst status among children propagates up to the system level.
+Once the System Provider is configured, any query to the platform health server will trigger validation of all sub-components within the system.
+The system is reported "healthy" if-and-only-if all of its sub-components are "healthy".
+The worst status among sub-components propagates up to the system level.

-Child instances appear as nested components in the system's response, making it easy to identify the relationship in health reports.
+Sub-components appear nested in the system's response, making it easy to identify the relationship in health reports.

 ## Configuration

 The System Provider is configured through the platform-health server's configuration file.
 Each instance is defined with its name as the YAML key under `components`.

 - `type` (required): Must be `system`.
-- `components`: A map of child instances.
-Each child is defined with its name as the key and must include a `type` field specifying its provider type.
+- `components`: A map of sub-components.
+Each sub-component is defined with its name as the key and must include a `type` field specifying its provider type.

 ### Example